carlislerainey/git-for-political-science/using_github.md

         git add Manuscript/nme.tex
         git commit -m "add manuscript"

 4. **Push your directory to GitHub.** Go to your GitHub page (i.e., https://github.com/username), click the "Repositories" tab, and click the "New" button.
 Give the repository a name--I always use the name of the project directory.
+You should follow the instructions, but it will give you several lines of code to run--don't run them yet.

+The first line suggests using th

+    git remote add origin https://github.com/username/new_repo.git

+Instead, use

+    git remote add origin git@github.com:username/new_repo.git

+This will allow you to push to GitHb without providing your username and password.
+If you've set up the remote with the https://... url, then you can change it by simply running the suggested alternative after setting the working directory to the project directory.

 ## Update a Project